CharbelFarah057/depth1-crypto-api/README.md

-# Riot Take-Home Technical Challenge

 ## Overview

-This challenge requires you to build an HTTP API with 4 endpoints that handle JSON payloads for encryption, decryption, signing, and verification operations.
+Built an HTTP API with 4 endpoints that handle JSON payloads for encryption, decryption, signing, and verification operations.

+## Set Up
+Create a `.env` file to insert you key HMAC signing key.
+The key will be labeled as `SIGNER_KEY` The API won't start without creating a key.
+No default key will be assigned to the API.

-## Requirements
+## Endpoints

 ### 1. Encryption Endpoint (`/encrypt`)